zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

 6. **Scheduled Container Invocation**
    - **Purpose**: This allows containers to be triggered either on-demand (via HTTP requests) or on a schedule (via cron-like jobs), offering versatility in execution patterns.
    - **Choice**: For development we use [python-crontab](https://pypi.org/project/python-crontab/) on Linux and Mac.
 [APSchedule](https://pypi.org/project/APScheduler/) for Windows.
 Or [Schedule](https://pypi.org/project/schedule/) for inprocess scheduling on any system.
 For prototyping, we’re using **[cron-job.org](https://cron-job.org/en/)**, a free online scheduling service.
 For production, we’re opting for **[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)**, which integrates with Kubernetes for robust scheduling.
+Dapr also provides scheduling services in its recent update.
    - **Why It Matters**: Flexible invocation supports both real-time and batch processing, accommodating diverse use cases efficiently.

 7. **Relational Managed Database Services**